palliative medicine team

 Cynthia completed her Bachelor of Science in nursing at George Mason University in Fairfax, VA, in 1994, and earned her Family Nurse Practitioner certification and Master of Nursing degree from San Jose State University in 2007.
 She has worked in pediatric oncology, dialysis, and in geriatrics, where she became interested in palliative care.
 She joined Bon Secours Palliative Medicine in 2011.

-Amy completed her B.A. in Sociology and Religion at the University of Richmond in 1991, and received her Master of Divinity from Union Theological Seminary in Richmond in 1994.
-Amy has served in various ministry roles for over 20 years and started working closely with the Palliative Medicine team during her chaplain residency at Bon Secours.
+Amy completed her Bachelor of Arts in sociology and religion at the University of Richmond in 1991, and received her Master of Divinity from Union Theological Seminary in Richmond in 1994.
+Amy has served in various ministry roles for over 20 years and started working closely with the palliative medicine team during her chaplain residency at Bon Secours.
 Following the completion of her residency in 2013, Amy became the chaplain for Bon Secours Palliative Medicine.

-Melissa earned her undergraduate degree in English and Sociology from the University of Richmond in 1999.
-She received her Master of Social Work degree from Virginia Commonwealth University in 2001.
-An internship in graduate school led to an 11 year position in hospice social work.
+Melissa earned her undergraduate degree in English and sociology from the University of Richmond in 1999.
+She received her Master of Social Work from Virginia Commonwealth University in 2001.
+An internship in graduate school led to an 11-year position in hospice social work.
 Melissa joined Bon Secours Palliative Medicine in 2012 and subsequently earned her certification as an Advanced Hospice and Palliative Social Worker.

-Erin completed her undergraduate work in Educational Psychology at the University of Georgia, and received her Master of Social Work degree at Virginia Commonwealth University.
+Erin completed her undergraduate work in educational psychology at the University of Georgia, and received her Master of Social Work at Virginia Commonwealth University.
 She has worked with individuals and families in various specialty areas for over 10 years in South Florida and Virginia.
 Erin has been interested in palliative care for several years, beginning during her hospital work in Florida, and joined Bon Secours Palliative Medicine in 2013.